shawnfanAkz/cbaicoin/build_msvc/README.md

 - Build with Visual Studio 2017 or msbuild.

 ```
-msbuild /m CI AI COIN.sln /p:Platform=x64 /p:Configuration=Release /t:build
+msbuild /m CB AI COIN.sln /p:Platform=x64 /p:Configuration=Release /t:build
 ```

 - Build with Visual Studio 2019 or msbuild.

 ```
-msbuild /m CI AI COIN.sln /p:Platform=x64 /p:Configuration=Release /p:PlatformToolset=v142 /t:build
+msbuild /m CB AI COIN.sln /p:Platform=x64 /p:Configuration=Release /p:PlatformToolset=v142 /t:build
 ```

 AppVeyor
 ---------------------
 The .appveyor.yml in the root directory is suitable to perform builds on [AppVeyor](https://www.appveyor.com/) Continuous Integration servers.
-The simplest way to perform an AppVeyor build is to fork CI AI COIN Core and then configure a new AppVeyor Project pointing to the forked repository.
+The simplest way to perform an AppVeyor build is to fork CB AI COIN Core and then configure a new AppVeyor Project pointing to the forked repository.

-For safety reasons the CI AI COIN Core .appveyor.yml file has the artifact options disabled.
+For safety reasons the CB AI COIN Core .appveyor.yml file has the artifact options disabled.
 The build will be performed but no executable files will be available.
 To enable artifacts on a forked repository uncomment the lines shown below:

 ```
-    #- 7z a CI AI COIN-%APPVEYOR_BUILD_VERSION%.zip %APPVEYOR_BUILD_FOLDER%\build_msvc\%platform%\%configuration%\*.exe
+    #- 7z a CB AI COIN-%APPVEYOR_BUILD_VERSION%.zip %APPVEYOR_BUILD_FOLDER%\build_msvc\%platform%\%configuration%\*.exe
-    #- path: CI AI COIN-%APPVEYOR_BUILD_VERSION%.zip
+    #- path: CB AI COIN-%APPVEYOR_BUILD_VERSION%.zip
 ```